TadiT7/treble_experimentations_wiki/Barnes-&-Noble-Nook-Tablet-10.1".md

 * Boot animation is missing on Phh-treble v25, unsure why.
 ** Can be fixed with https://github.com/phhusson/device_phh_treble/commit/92db7539d07ddb90f89fb611c6f32f3f72b3f349 .
 * Does not boot Phh-treble v107, seems to have errors with the GPU and KeyMaster.
-* Treble 9 Pie a-only with G-Apps & with SU GSI v119 boots perfectly (make sure to fastboot erase system before installing & factory reset/clear cache in the stock recovery before going into the system).
+* Phh Treble 9 Pie a-only with G-Apps & with SU GSI v119 boots perfectly (make sure to fastboot erase system before installing & factory reset/clear cache in the stock recovery before going into the system).

 ## Tested By:
 * izzy84075 (Phh Treble v25 on 11/30/2018, Phh Treble v107 on 11/30/2018)